FridaWikell/greenthumb-backend/README.md

 ## Technologies Used

 The repository is created from [Code Institutes Gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template) through [GitHub](https://github.com/).
 All code is written in [Gitpod](https://www.gitpod.io/) and deployed at [Heroku](https://www.heroku.com).
 The code language used is [Python](https://www.python.org/) with Django framework.
 To build RESTful APIs, Django REST is used.
+To generate the secret key, [Djecrety](https://djecrety.ir/) was used.

 The database used is [ElephantSQL](https://www.elephantsql.com/).
 All images are stored at [Cloudinary](https://cloudinary.com/).